pganalyze/pganalyze-docs/enterprise/log-insights.md

 api_base_url: http://your-docker-container.internal
 ```

-Once this works successfully, you can enable [Log Insights for self-hosted servers](/docs/log-insights/setup/self-hosted).
+Once this works successfully, you can enable [Log Insights for self-managed servers](/docs/log-insights/setup/self-managed).

 You should then see data flow into the dashboard correctly.